-On January 21, 2016 women across America and the globe marched against the inauguration of Donald Trump.
-Women came together from all over to support each other in what seemed like an attack against their rights as humans.
+On January 21, 2016, women across America and the globe marched against the inauguration of Donald Trump.
+Women came together to support each other in what was an attack against their rights as humans.
 This was the largest protest against a Presidential election in history, and it truly was amazing.
 In theory and on paper, this march was perfect.
 March for the rights of women, people of all colors, religions, and sexual orientations, what could be wrong with that?

-Black women are assaulted and harassed by police officers, but often it goes unnoticed .
+Black women are assaulted and harassed by police officers, but often it goes unnoticed.
 Often it takes a large case, or a story with many discrepancies to make the news, for anyone to pay attention.
 The last widely covered case was that of Sandra Bland back in July of 2015.
-Any other story gained exposure through a multitude of social media, almost never a major news outlet.
-The women whose lives were lost were not deemed important enough to warrant outrage.
-The now president of the U.S often made excuses as to why police officers were disproportionately targeting black people, he once claimed that the officers “choked”.
+Any other story gained exposure through a multitude of social media, rarely a major news outlet.
+The women whose lives were lost were not deemed significant enough to warrant outrage.
+The now president of the U.S often made excuses as to why police officers were disproportionately targeting black people, he once claimed that the officers “choked.”
 No one says anything.

 Then U.S president made comments about making abortions illegal and preventing access to other services and products regarding women’s reproductive rights.
 This particular issue resulted in outrage from across the country.
-People only then began questioning whether or not this person was the right person to have in office, but at the time they had hope that the democratic nominee would win the election and protect them.
+People only then began questioning whether or not this person was the right person to have in the office, but at the time, they had hope that the Democratic nominee would win the election and protect them.

 The march was based on a pretense of intersectionality, but it was just that: a pretense.
 The facts remain that until the rights of white women specifically were attacked, they as a whole could care less about the struggle that did not affect them.
 It did not distress them, so it did not matter.

 For this reason, and this reason only, I cannot stand behind this march.
-The hypocrisy is too much to ignore, these women came out of the wood works to advocate for women everywhere because it was convenient for their cause at the time.
-They weren’t there before and it can be certain that after their rights are secured, the will melt back into the shadows and ignore the sufferings of their fellow woman once again.
-They only need this solidarity between all women because it furthers their cause, it makes it look inclusive, accessible to everyone, a movement for everyone.
+The hypocrisy is too much to ignore, and these women came out of the woodworks to advocate for women everywhere because it was convenient for their cause at the time.
+They weren’t there before, and it can be confident that after their rights are secured, they will melt back into the shadows and ignore the sufferings of their fellow woman once again.
+They only need this solidarity between all women because it furthers their cause; it makes it look inclusive, accessible to everyone, a movement for everyone.

 Which, in the end, is complete bullshit.